 Protected by the United States Department of Agriculture’s Forest Service, the Chattahoochee-Oconee National Forest comprises the Chattahoochee National Forest (750k+ acres) in the mountains of North Georgia and the Oconee National Forest (116k+ acres) nestled in eastern Georgia.
 Together, the Chattahoochee-Oconee National Forest features approximately 867,643 acres of public land to explore!

 As one of the largest national forests east of the Mississippi River, the Chattahoochee-Oconee National Forest boasts 850 miles of recreation trails — including the start to the popular 2,190+ mile Appalachian Trail — a wide diversity of wildlife, a rich history, noteworthy sightseeing spots (including Brasstown Bald, Amicalola Falls, and Blood Mountain), and even its own verified Facebook page.

-Whether you’re keen to visit areas of the Chattahoochee National Forest or the Oconee National Forest, just remember to follow forest rules and guidelines put in place for your safety and the safety of our beloved Chattahoochee-Oconee National Forest and its inhabitants.
+Whether you’re keen to visit areas of the Chattahoochee National Forest or the Oconee National Forest, just remember to follow forest rules and guidelines (by the U.S. Forest Service) put in place for your safety and the safety of our beloved Chattahoochee-Oconee National Forest and its inhabitants.
 Most importantly, focus on trying new experiences, reconnecting with nature, and making memories to last a lifetime.